 As well as waking up at the same time, a successful sleep schedule and the key to a bedtime routine is deciding on an actual bedtime and sticking to it.

-Avoid daytime naps for a better sleep routine
+Avoid daytime naps for a better bedtime routine

 Tempting though it may be to close your eyes for a power nap as the blood sugar drops mid-afternoon, don’t!